th0masb/jflow/README.md

 A clean and intuitive API is provided for sequence manipulation operations which are frequently useful in programming.
-The introduction of Java Streams was a significant improvement to the language but I felt that the API was a bit clumsy, the machinery used to implement Streams is more complicated than it needs to be when used in a sequential context and most importantly the constraints on implementing custom consumption of stream are far too restrictive.
+The introduction of Java Streams was a significant improvement to the language but I felt that the API could have been better for some frequently used operations (for example collecting elements into a List), the machinery used to implement Streams is more complicated than it needs to be when used in a sequential context and most importantly the constraints on consuming streams in a custom way are prohibitively restrictive in some use cases.
-This library add additional functionality in the style of Streams with a nicer (in my opinion) API but at a deeper level it simply trades potential parallelism for  additional flexibility in manually iterating through for use in algorithms.
+This library add additional functionality in the style of Streams with some tweaks to the API but at a deeper level it simply trades potential parallelism for  additional flexibility in manual consumption for use in algorithms.
 To this end it should be seen as a lightweight complement to Steams, not a replacement.

 #### API examples